-Simmons students can update their emergency notification information at any time in Simmons Connection (connection.simmons.edu).
-Simmons faculty and staff can update their emergency notification information at any time in Workday (workday.simmons.edu).
+Simmons students, faculty, and staff can update their emergency notification information at any time in Workday (workday.simmons.edu).

 In the event of an emergency, Simmons University will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and/or visitors.